History of the Green Party of the United States: Electoral participation

+In 2016, the Green Party garnered 1,457,218 votes, gaining over 1% of the vote (1.1%) for the first time since 2000.

+In 2024, the Green Party placed third place for the first time since 2000, and garnered 871,222 votes.

-1996 Presidential Election
+1996 presidential election

 At the 1995 national Green Gathering in Albuquerque, New Mexico, a proposal to put a candidate for president in 40 states was adopted.
 A significant minority of Greens voiced strong ideological objections (based on the principle of decentralization) to the proposal to become involved in such a large-scale political arena for the first time.
 Those who wished to run a candidate for president continued to pursue the possibility.
 Working within their state parties, as well as through an independent organization called Third Parties '96, they convinced Ralph Nader to accept placement on the Green Party of California's March 1996 primary ballot.
 Eventually, he accepted placement on more ballots but ran a limited campaign with a self-imposed campaign spending limit of $5,000 (which allowed him to avoid being subject to the obligation to file campaign finance statements with the FEC).
 He chose Winona LaDuke as his vice-presidential candidate.
 A convention was held at UCLA in Los Angeles on August 20, 1996 where Nader accepted the nomination.
 Nader/LaDuke were on the ballot in twenty-two states and received 685,297 votes, or 0.7% of all votes cast.

-2000 Presidential Election
+2000 presidential election

 In September 1998, the New Mexico Green Party proposed that an ASGP Presidential Exploratory Committee be established for the 2000 elections.
 The ASGP Coordinating Committee agreed and in December the ASGP Steering Committee appointed a seven-person committee.
 In February 1999 it sent out a letter questionnaire to potential candidates.

 At it June convention in Denver, the ASGP nominated Ralph Nader and Winona LaDuke for president and vice-president.
 The pair appeared on 44 state ballots and received 2,883,105 votes, or 2.7 percent of all votes cast.

 Due to Republican candidate George W. Bush's tiny margin of victory in Florida and New Hampshire, some Democrats accused Nader of "spoiling" the election of Al Gore, the Democratic Party nominee.